Updated: Jun 27, 2021

 My OCD began as I entered my teens.
 I had no idea that there was a name for the strange stuff in my head, let alone treatment.
 Doing everything 4 times (or multiples thereof), associating bar codes with death, avoiding the colour red, amongst 100’s of other weird symptoms.
-After hobbling along for 10 years I tripped over CBT in my early 20’s and adapted it to my own OCD, courtesy of a kindly therapist who freely admitted she knew little about the condition.
+After struggling along for 10 years I found CBT in my early 20’s and adapted it to my own OCD, courtesy of a kindly therapist who freely admitted she knew little about the condition.
 The lack of knowledge, help and support for people and families of people with OCD was all-pervasive.
 OCD treatment was a rare and elusive thing.

 After working in finance and PR, I gave up my career for lack of interest and a growing sense of something more meaningful.
 I volunteered for an anxiety charity whilst studying and establishing my own OCD treatment protocol.
 I found myself inundated with OCD enquiries on the helpline.
 The gold standard for treatment at the time was Seroxat.
 Being medication averse (common in OCD) my interest was peaked and I was determined to find a medication-free solution.
 So after some applied learning via the charity, I started my journey with a Masters in CBT.
-Over the last 15 years I have split my time between New York and London, observing the cultural and professional differences in mental health care and OCD treatment.
+Over the last 15 years I split my time between New York and London, observing the cultural and professional differences in mental health care and OCD treatment.
 From the barely disguised psychoanalytical options in New York, to the barely functioning NHS CBT-based offering in the UK, there still exists an international need for highly specialist treatment for OCD.
 One that is based upon efficacy rather than medication, ineffectual protocols or a bureaucratic squeeze following another budget-serving whitepaper.
 My goal was to establish a gold standard for OCD treatment: the optimum combination of education, anxiety management and psycho-therapeutically robust techniques.
 It has been a lonely road.
 In the US they admire entrepreneurship & private practice but medication is king.
 In the UK, medication is met with open suspicion and the more socially-minded are known to spit on private practice.
 Any association between mental health and entrepreneurship is considered at best, unethical, at worst, illegal.
 Thank you NHS.
 The cumulative result of which is often life-threatening procrastination, low levels of self-responsibility and an unhelpful sense of entitlement against a continuing background of poor NHS provision.
 It’s a lose/lose.

 Sadly that hasn’t changed.
 But many other things have!